Amankushwaha2/Code_Editor/README.md

-# codealpha_codeeditor
-this is an online code editor website created with the help of html,css &amp; js
+This is an online code editor website created with the help of HTML,CSS and JS